Hawes-2Hawes-2Hawes-2Hawes-2

 The History

 The Hermitage was designed by Hawes and built as the Chaplain's residence for Geraldton's St John of God Hospital.
 It is a small brick and tile residential building with design elements of the Inter-War Old English architectural style and with internal features such as cut out hearts, reflecting the Arts & Crafts Movement influence.
-It is one of the few domestic buildings in the trail.
+It is one of the few domestic buildings on the Hawes Heritage Trail.

 The Occupants